Huis Ten Bosch (train)

 The Huis Ten Bosch (ハウステンボス, Hausutenbosu) is a limited express train service operated by Kyushu Railway Company (JR Kyushu) in Japan.
 It runs between Hakata Station in Fukuoka, Fukuoka, and Huis Ten Bosch Station, the station for the Huis Ten Bosch theme park in Sasebo, Nagasaki.

+Trains are coupled with Midori services between Hakata and Haiki.

 History

 Huis Ten Bosch services started on 25 March 1992.